ns14/ns14.github.io/lab2.md

 <img width="133" alt="Screenshot 2024-02-22 at 2 30 19 PM" src="https://github.com/ns14/ns14.github.io/assets/65001356/a06f38a8-b3de-44aa-980d-1dd6b8553cc5">

+## Accelerometer Calibration

 My data seemed fairly accurate with not too much drift as I was, on average, approximately an order of magnitude of about 10 thou off from -90, 0, and 90.
 I used two-point calibration to detetrmine a conversion factor to ensure that the final output matched the expected output.
 I used the following methodology regarding calibrating sensors from Adafruit to determine the conversion factor:

 <img width="664" alt="Screenshot 2024-02-22 at 12 05 11 PM" src="https://github.com/ns14/ns14.github.io/assets/65001356/7c7e20dc-63de-4bc8-aa21-d2436f24bd96">

 Roll: